josephdadams/TallyArbiter-RelayListener/readme.md

 The software is written in Node.js and is therefore cross-platform and can be run on MacOS, Linux, or Windows.

 **RUNNING DIRECTLY WITHIN NODE:**
-1. Install `node` if not already installed. <https://nodejs.org/en/download/>
+1. Install Node.js if not already installed. <https://nodejs.org/en/download/>
+1. If installing on a Pi, run `sudo apt install libudev-dev libusb-1.0-0-dev`: The `libusb` library is necessary to communicate with the USB relay.
 1. Download the Tally Arbiter source code.
 1. Open a terminal window and change directory to the folder where you placed the source code.
+1. Type `npm install` to install all necessary libraries.
 1. Type `node index.js` within the this folder.
 1. If this folder does not contain the `config_relays.json` file, an error will occur.
 A sample configuration file is provided.

 **RUNNING AS A SERVICE:**
+1. Install Node.js if not already installed.
+1. If installing on a Pi, run * `sudo apt install libudev-dev libusb-1.0-0-dev`: The `libusb` library is necessary to communicate with the USB relay.
 1. Open a terminal window and change directory to the folder where you placed the source code.
+1. Type `npm install` to install all necessary libraries.
 1. Install the Node.js library, `pm2`, by typing `npm install -g pm2`.
 This will install it globally on your system.
 1. After `pm2` is installed, type `pm2 start index.js --name TallyArbiterRelayController` to daemonize it as a service.
 1. If you would like it to start automatically upon bootup, type `pm2 startup` and follow the instructions on-screen.